thinkjs/www.thinkjs.org/view/en/doc/2.0/api_model.md

     //SELECT * FROM `think_user` WHERE ( `title` LIKE '%welefen%' )
     return this.where({title: ['like', '%welefen%']}).select();
   }
-  //like 多个值
+  //like mult-value
   where3(){
     //SELECT * FROM `think_user` WHERE ( (`title` LIKE 'welefen' OR `title` LIKE 'suredy') ) return this.where({title: ['like', ['welefen', 'suredy']]}).select();
   }
-  //多个字段或的关系 like 一个值
-  where4(){
+  // muti-field or relation like one value where4(){
     //SELECT * FROM `think_user` WHERE ( (`title` LIKE '%welefen%') OR (`content` LIKE '%welefen%') ) return this.where({'title|content': ['like', '%welefen%']}).select();
   }
-  //多个字段与的关系 Like 一个值
-  where5(){
+  // muti-filed and relation like one value where5(){
     //SELECT * FROM `think_user` WHERE ( (`title` LIKE '%welefen%') AND (`content` LIKE '%welefen%') ) return this.where({'title&content': ['like', '%welefen%']}).select();